dashboardtools/Orbit/HomepageQnV.md

 ## Making Data Accessible Through Centralized Database Access

-**dORBIT** is a business intelligence tool designed to make data accessible to a broad audience within your company by centralizing access to databases.
+**ORBIT** is a business intelligence tool designed to make data accessible to a broad audience within your company by centralizing access to databases.
 With this application, users can easily create reports, perform interactive analyses, and extract insights from raw data.
 The application simplifies data handling by providing easy-to-use features for non-technical users while maintaining flexibility for advanced queries.

 ## Key Features